 Driving to Grand Canyon

 There are two main areas to visit at Grand Canyon, the North Rim and the South Rim.
 It is nearly a five hour drive in between them.
 To reach the South Rim, travel 60 miles north on AZ-64 from I-40 in the city of Williams.
 The North Rim is in a very remote area far from developed areas.
 From Kanab, Utah, take Alt US-89 south for 36 miles, and then AZ-67 south for 43 miles.
 This is about a two hour drive to reach the rim.

-- Phoenix, AZ (PHX): 228 miles by car to Grand Canyon (South Rim)
+Located in Phoenix, Arizona, 228 miles by car to Grand Canyon (South Rim)

 Harry Reid International Airport (LAS)